thejasono/data_pipeline-kakfa-spark-airflow-s3-athena/docs/code_review.md

 ## Suggested follow-ups
 1. Add automated tests for the Spark transformer to guard the JSON schema and hashed ZIP implementation.
 A tiny local DataFrame with one or two records would suffice.
 2. Consider exposing `STREAMING_DURATION`/`PAUSE_INTERVAL` via Airflow variables so you can tweak the cadence without rebuilding the image.
-3. Document how to rotate the MinIO certificate bundle if you replace the default TLS assets.
+3. Document how to audit IAM permissions when rotating AWS credentials.